Privacy Policy

 1.3 Sensitive Personal Information

-Due to the nature of workplace concern reporting, the information you provide may include sensitive personal information such as information about race, ethnicity, gender, age, disability, medical conditions, sexual orientation, religious beliefs, or other protected characteristics.
+Due to the nature of workplace concern reporting, the information you provide may include sensitive personal information (SPI) within the meaning of Cal.
+Civ.
+Code section 1798.140(ae), including information about race, ethnicity, national origin, gender, age, disability, medical conditions and health information, sexual orientation, religious or philosophical beliefs, union membership, and the contents of communications between you and third parties who are not the intended recipients.
 We collect this information only when you choose to provide it as part of describing your workplace concern.
-We process sensitive personal information solely for the purpose of operating the Services and do not use it for purposes beyond what is necessary to provide the Services.

 1.4 Educational Content Usage Data